The-Fireplace-Minecraft-Mods/Fireplace-Lib/README.md

 #### Data Generator
 Data Generator Factory provides methods to build an additive or destructive (normal) data generator.
 The additive generator won't clear the output directory before generating new data.

+#### Networking
+- Client and Server Packet Receiver helpers for registering slightly more easily

 #### Misc
 - EmptyUUID class to easily get the empty UUID and check if a UUID is empty.